Drifts of delicate white

 Our alpine beds and troughs are home to about 10 varieties of snowdrop.
 Early elwesii forms such as Galanthus ‘Fred’s Giant’ are usually the first up and they can be grown with little iris such as ‘Katherine Hodgkin’ or Iris reticulata ‘George.’

-Join us from mid February 2025 for the start of Snowdrops and the beginning of our open season.
+Join us from Wednesday 12th February, 2025 for the start of Snowdrops and the beginning of our open season.